lrstanley/lrstanley/README.md

 hope some of them can be beneficial to you or others.
 If you like any projects, please give some of them a :star:, it would be much appreciated!

-- :earth_americas: Originally from Michigan, US, I am currently located in North Carolina, US.
+- :earth_americas: Originally from Michigan, US, I am currently located in Colorado, US.
 - :rocket: I am working on many projects, primarily revolving around tools to help improve the experience for other developers.
 - :link: Take a look at my personal website, [https://liam.sh](https://liam.sh).